DEDICATED TO MOVIES THAT FUEL DREAMS AND FEED IMAGINATION

 Brad Dourif as Tommy Ludlow: Laura's skeevy driver

-Darlanne Fluegel as Lulu - a model
+Darlanne Fluegel as Lulu - A model

-Real-life 70s supermodel Lisa Taylor as Michele - a 70s supermodel
+Real-life 70s supermodel Lisa Taylor as Michele - A '70s supermodel

 Raul Julia as Michael Reisler: Laura's suspicious-acting ex-husband